Homeschooling In Connecticut

 - The Education Association of Christian Homeschoolers in CT (TEACH)

 Homeschooling families also have several options when it comes to homeschool groups and co-ops in Connecticut.
 Various support groups are available for both new and experienced homeschoolers.
 These groups are found throughout the state and offer support and resources for families, as well as events and field trip opportunities.
 Visit our Connecticut Homeschool Groups and Co-ops page to learn more.

 With the flexibility that homeschooling provides, many families love making the most of local attractions during less busy times.
 Connecticut offers a ton of destinations for students to maximize their homeschooling lessons such as museums, zoos, and more.
 Start planning your next homeschool field trip by discovering all the options available on our Connecticut Field Trips for Homeschoolers post.

 Many parents find it helpful to have their students evaluated in order to determine how they’re progressing.
-If you plan on having your child take standardized tests in the state, you’ll find that Time4Learning can help prepare them with our flexible, student-paced curriculum.
+If you plan on having your child take standardized tests in the state, you’ll find that Time4Learning can help prepare them with our flexible, student paced curriculum.
 Our online lesson plans can help you and your child work on specific areas of study and hone in on difficult topics.
 Learn more in our Connecticut test prep page.

 Why Time4Learning is the Leading Homeschool Curriculum in Connecticut

 Time4Learning covers all the core subjects that are required by Connecticut homeschool law.
 Our PreK-12, online curriculum offers standards-based instruction in math, language arts, science, social studies, and more.